mirnylab/hiclib-legacy/doc/source/index.rst

    to change the GENOME_NAME variable of the make_hg19.sh script to the name of the target genome, i.e. 'mm10' or 'bosTau7'.
 7. Test the installation using the scripts from the /tests folders.

+.. note:: As of May 2014, both Ubuntu 12.04 and 14.04 provide packages which
+          are recent enough for the library to run successfully.

 .. note:: If you're upgrading a package (numpy/scipy/matplotlib/cython/etc...)
           using the pip Python package manager, use "pip install PACKAGENAME",